Seravo/docs/_posts/2015-10-15-data-locations.md

 ## Git repository locations

 It is intended that customers initialize a git repository in the `/data/wordpress` directory.
-For details see [Local development]({{ site.baseurl }}{% post_url 2015-10-13-local-development %}).
+For details, see [Local development]({{ site.baseurl }}{% post_url 2015-10-13-local-development %}).

-If we detect that a git repository exists while we do upkeep and edit any project files, we will commit the changes so that the changes would be less likely to be lost or overwritten when the customer later does a redeploy.
+If we detect that a git repository exists while upkeeping and editing any project files, we will commit the changes so that the changes would be less likely to be lost or overwritten when the customer later does a redeploy.